HOW WE ARE FUNDED

 These funds are supplemented by income generated through commercial activity including hiring out the gallery for events such as drinks receptions and weddings and revenue earned through Ikon Shop.

-Ikon is a registered educational charity (no. 528892) and gratefully acknowledges financial support using public funding by the National Lottery through Arts Council England, and Birmingham City Council.
+Ikon is a registered educational charity (no. 528892) and gratefully acknowledges financial support using public funding by the National Lottery through Arts Council England.
 Ikon Gallery Limited trading as Ikon.

 PROJECT SUPPORTERS